 In her day, Brooks was never considered a major star.
 And her film career, relatively speaking, was brief.
 The actress appeared in only 24 movies between the years 1925 and 1938 — a span of thirteen years, three of which she was absent from the screen.
 She starred in only three films, the three she made in Europe.
 Today, her popularity rests on her iconic look — while her cinematic renown comes largely from her role as Lulu in the once derided, now acclaimed German silent, Pandora’s Box.

-Brooks made her screen debut in 1925, playing a moll (the girlfriend of a gangster) in an uncredited role in The Street of Forgotten Men.
+Brooks made her screen debut in 1925, playing a moll (the girlfriend of a gangster) in an uncredited role in The Street of Forgotten Men, directed by Herbert Brenon.
 She was soon elevated to playing the first or second female lead in a string of light dramas and comedies including It’s the Old Army Game (1926), and The Show-Off (1926).
-Generally speaking, Brooks received good reviews while holding her own alongside such major stars as Adolphe Menjou, W. C. Fields, Evelyn Brent and Wallace Beery.
+Generally speaking, Brooks received good reviews while holding her own alongside such major stars as Adolphe Menjou, W. C. Fields, Evelyn Brent, and Wallace Beery.

-Brooks was considered the flapper-type, and her roles in other films like Just Another Blonde (1926), Love ‘Em and Leave ‘Em (1926), and Rolled Stockings (1927) played up that part of her image.
+Brooks was considered the flapper-type, and her roles in other films like Just Another Blonde (1926), Love ‘Em and Leave ‘Em (1926), and Rolled Stockings (1927) played up that aspect of her image.
 Starting in 1927, however, Brooks was cast in more dramatic roles including The City Gone Wild, a now lost early gangster film directed by James Cruze.
-The two films Brooks made in 1928 are the Howard Hawks-directed A Girl in Every Port and the William Wellman-directed Beggars of Life.
+The two films Brooks made in 1928 are the Howard Hawks directed A Girl in Every Port and the William Wellman directed Beggars of Life.
 Each are widely considered her most significant American movies.
 In 1929, Brooks played the title role in The Canary Murder Case, a murder mystery starring William Powell as detective Philo Vance.

 Today, Brooks is best known for the three films she made in Europe, Pandora’s Box (1929), Diary of a Lost Girl (1929), and Prix de Beauté (1930).
 The first two are considered masterpieces of the silent era.
-Both Pandora’s Box and Diary of a Lost Girl were directed by G.W.
-Pabst, one of the great German directors of the time; he, along with the famous French director René Clair, co-authored the story behind Prix de Beauté, a significant French film.
+Both Pandora’s Box (1929) and Diary of a Lost Girl (1929) were directed by G.W.
+Pabst, one of the great German directors of the inter-war period.
+Pabst, along with the famous French director René Clair, co-authored the story behind Prix de Beauté (1930); besides being one of the very first French sound films, the film marked Brooks’ last starring role.

 Upon her return to Hollywood, Brooks’ career went into decline.
 Considered difficult and said to have a voice which didn’t record well, the one-time silent film star was cast in small roles in lesser “talkies.”
-The best of her sound films is God’s Gift to Women, directed by Michael Curtiz, one of the leading directors of the 1930s.
-Brooks is impossible to spot in When You’re in Love, a musical starring Grace Moore and Cary Grant.
-Her last screen credit was Overland Stage Raiders, a B-Western starring John Wayne.
-(Read more about Brooks’ film career.)
+The best of her films from the time is God’s Gift to Women (1931), directed by Michael Curtiz, one of the leading directors of the 1930s.
+Brooks is impossible to spot in When You’re in Love (1937), a musical starring Grace Moore and Cary Grant, and her role in Robert Florey‘s King of Gamblers (1937) was cut.
+Brooks’ last screen credit was Overland Stage Raiders, a B-Western starring a young John Wayne.
+Read more about Brooks’ film career., as well as each of her films, HERE.

 After Hollywood